dodobas/waterboard/frontend/README-frontend.md

 - karta 2/3

 # 2019.01.02. - todos
+- fix schemetype values when no data - null
 - replace selectize with native code
 - replace modal with native code
 - replace notifications with native code